Advertisement

 This pose is great for stretching your hips.
 Doing this in late pregnancy may ease childbirth.

-Sit up straight, using padding under your bum or a wall to support your back if needed.
+Sit up straight, using padding under your butt or a wall to support your back if needed.
 With your knees bent, bring the soles of your feet together.
 Gently guide your knees toward the floor.
 Place yoga blocks or pillows under your knees for support.
 Bring your feet as close to your body as is comfortable.
 Push the outer edges of your feet firmly into the floor and wrap your hands around your feet or ankles.

 Suggested Time: As long as comfortable

-Benefits: Stretches hips, thighs and knees
+Benefits: Stretches hips, thighs, and knees

 8 / 8